vquetCLS/QUET_et_al_OSTST2024_on-board_calibration_J2_J3.github.io/README.md

 The $\sigma_{0}$ measure is multplied (added in dB) with a coefficient depending on the CAG CODE associated with each measure.

-This coefficient is affected with a drift, and this drift depends on the CAG CODE (see following figures for Jason-2 and Jason-3).
+This coefficient is affected with a drift (measured with a serie of calibration campaigns), and this drift depends on the CAG CODE (see following figures for Jason-2 and Jason-3).
+Each calibration campaign is realized with a normalized bias.
+There are no information regarding the possible temporal evolution of this bias.
+Temperature variations can also affect measures obtained during those calibration campaigns.
+This is a source of uncertainty regarding the drift coefficient computed for each CAG CODE.

 ![alt text](https://github.com/vquetCLS/QUET_et_al_OSTST2024_on-board_calibration_J2_J3.github.io/blob/main/drif_coef_sig0_j3_poster.png?raw=true)